Home » Joyful Living » Social/Spiritual » 5 Successful Relationship Strategies When Living With Chronic Disease

 5 Successful Relationship Strategies

-I talked to Doug about this weeks blog post topic, and together we wanted to share with you our top 5 successful relationship strategies.
-And how, we feel, a relationship must evolve when living with chronic disease.
+I talked to Doug about this week’s blog post topic, and together we wanted to share with you our top 5 successful relationship strategies.
+And, how we feel, a relationship must evolve when living with a chronic disease.

 1. Sense Of Humor

-Life can be crazy, stressful, and if you can’t find the humor in things I think it would be very easy to fall into a depression.
+Life can be crazy, stressful, and if you can’t find the humor in things, I think it would be very easy to fall into depression.

 I think Doug and I both have a pretty good sense of humor.
-Thankfully somehow it works out that when I’m not seeing the bright side, Doug’s humor is on, and then when he’s feeling down mine kicks in.
+Thankfully, somehow it works out that when I’m not seeing the bright side, Doug’s humor is on, and alternatively, when he’s feeling down, mine kicks in.

 2. Pride Must Take A Backseat